thanos-io/thanos/docs/contributing/proposal-process.md

 ![where](../img/thanos_proposal_flow.png)

 > Note: It's totally ok for your proposal to be rejected if the community feels the idea is not needed now or having gaps.
 Not all ideas are as good as it looks at the first glance, with less context.
-Sometimes it's not good time for it either.It's better to explicitly oppose it than to ignore it and leave it in limbo.
+Sometimes it's not a good time for it either.
+It's better to explicitly oppose it than to ignore it and leave it in limbo.

-## Why we have Proposal Process?
+## Why do we have a Proposal Process?

 See rationales in our [proposal for proposal process](../proposals-done/202106-proposals-process.md)